Self-Employed Health Insurance Texas • 1099 & Small Business

-Health insurance for self-employed professionals, 1099 contractors, freelancers, and small business owners shouldn't be confusing or overpriced.
-Phil Vaughn, a Licensed Health Advisor based in Keller, Texas, helps you compare private PPO and ACA Marketplace options across 32 states — and structure a plan that actually fits how you work.
+Health insurance for self-employed Texans, 1099 contractors, freelancers, entrepreneurs, and small business owners shouldn't be confusing or overpriced.
+Whether you're an independent contractor, a startup founder, or a solo professional, finding the right self-employed health insurance in Texas means understanding your options — not settling for the first plan you see.
+Phil Vaughn, a veteran-owned Licensed Health Advisor based in Keller, Texas, helps you compare private PPO and ACA Marketplace options across 32 states — and structure a plan that actually fits how you work.

 • Phil Vaughn — Licensed Health Advisor